Docs Menu

 If you receive one of these errors, try the following methods to resolve the issue.

-The maxConnectionTimeoutMS option indicates the amount of time the Java driver waits for a connection before timing out.
+The maxConnectionTimeoutMS option indicates the time the Java driver waits for a connection before timing out.
 The default value is 10000.
 You can increase this value or set it to 0 if you want the driver to never timeout.

 This section shows connection errors that do not fall into a broader category.
-Each section lists the error message and then the specific steps you should take to resolve it.

 INFO: Exception in monitor thread while connecting to server ssc-cluster-01-shard-00-02.9cbnp.mongodb.net:27017